 The Air France A330-200 flight information display (above) is a far cry from the systems today (below).

-To pass the time enroute I watched a couple of movies on the IFE.
+To pass the time in route I watched a couple of movies on the IFE.
 Unlike some, I rely on the airlines to supply about 90 percent of my entertainment on the plane.
 The headphones were okay but naturally lacked the sound quality and noise reduction characteristics of powered noise-cancelling headphones.
 The cabin was very quiet.
 I could have slept but remained awake most of the flight.

 The FAs served the arrival meal about 85 minutes before touchdown at CDG.
 It was a standard continental style breakfast.